lokamigauti/site/content/about/index.md

 ![Author photo](token_2(3).png)

-Ph.D. candidade in meteorology in University of São Paulo.
+Ph.D. candidate in meteorology in University of São Paulo.
 Main work themes are air pollution, environmental magnetism and low-cost sensors design.
 My hobbies are music, statistics and game design.